qwtel/caplink/README.md

 // Fixed in comlink-plus:
 worker.doSomethingNew(Comlink.record({ prop: new MyClass() }))
 ```

-Note that this does not do deep traversal.
-Comlink remains a wrapper around `postMessage` and structured clone, not a full remote procedure call library.

 ## Generators
 Generator support works as you would expect, turning sync generators into async versions.